lucidrains/flash-cosine-sim-attention/README.md

 - F16 is now fixed for dQ with a hack, but performance is no longer that great (1.3-3x slower on f16)

+- F16 is all good now

 ## Todo

 - [ ] bring in a CPU memory efficient version (only for inference, as training does not make sense) using just plain pytorch code
 - [ ] support dimensions of multiples of 16 for query keys and values up to 96 - 128 reserved for A100s
-- [ ] allow for single-headed key / values, as in PaLM
 - [ ] support O(n) 1d dynamic positional bias
+- [ ] fix attention bias gradients

+- [x] allow for single-headed key / values, as in PaLM
-- [ ] fix atomic add for f16
+- [x] fix atomic add for f16
 - [x] attention bias should be able to accept dimensions of an extra batch dimension, for Alphafold2 like attention biasing
 - [x] automate cache-busting of kernel using version as suffix to package name
 - [x] resolve f16 causal numerical issues